 EPNB - Expert Panel on Nitrogen Budgets

 The Expert Panel on Nitrogen Budgets (EPNB) provides expert guidance to the Task Force on Reactive Nitrogen in providing mass-consistent information of the fate of nitrogen in the environment.
 It was initiated at the first meeting of the Task Force in Wageningen, Netherlands, in June 2008 as an ad-hoc expert panel.
-Between 2008 and 2021, 18 meetings of the EPNB have been organized, many of which coinciding with regular task force meetings.
-EPNB-19 held in 2022 in Vienna started to re-focus towards an in-person meeting.
-Held jointly with a related project (see www.uncnet.org), national as well as urban nitrogen budgets were discussed on May 31 and June 1, 2022.
-Minutes of EPNB-19 are available here.
+Between 2008 and 2022, 19 meetings of the EPNB have been organized, many of which coincided with regular task force meetings.
+The most recent meeting of the EPNB was organized May 3 in Dessau, Germany, jointly with the Task Force on Reactive Nitrogen, May 2-4, 2023.
+Please see the agenda at the bottom of ths page, the minutes are available here.
+For access to the presentation slides please see the notes provided in the minutes.

 EPNB prepared the “Guidance Document on National Nitrogen Budgets”.
 The document was presented and approved at the 31st meeting of the Executive Body of the Convention on Long-Range Transboundary Air Pollution.
 The document can be downloaded from here.
 There is also a French and a Russian version available.